A Messianic Haggadah

 Leader breaks two pieces of unleavened bread for everyone from the bottom matzos

 All dip a piece of unleavened bread in the horseradish and the Haroset to make what is called a Hillel sandwich after Rabbi Hillel.

 On all other nights we eat either sitting upright or reclining.
 Why on this night do we recline?

 Why do we recline at the table?
 Because reclining was a sign of a free man long ago and since our forefathers were free on this night, we recline at the table.

 And so we who are believers in the Messiah can rejoice that we keep the Passover in the days of our Messiah Yeshua.
 We can rejoice that in His death we have found life.
 In Messiah’s coming is the Passover completed.

 The Ten Plagues

-Exodus 12:12 “Against all the gods of Egypt I will execute judgements.
+Exodus 12:12 “Against all the gods of Egypt I will execute judgments.
 I am the Lord”

 These are the ten plaques which the Most Holy, blessed be He, brought on the Egyptians in Egypt.

 As each of the ten plagues is read, 3 drops of wine are spilled by everyone from their cup and the name of the plague is said 3 times as they do so.
 This is followed each time by the declaration by all (in loud voices) ….